CarletonURocketry/ground-station-ui/README.md

 2. Clone this repository and navigate into the cloned directory
 3. Install dependencies with `bun install`
 4. Launch the development server using `bun run dev`

+## Contribution
+To contribute to this project, please view the contribution guidelines in the project's GitHub wiki.
+Note that contributions are currently limited to *Carleton University students or CUInSpace members*.

+## Authors
+- Eshan Betrabet
+- Elias Hawa